hpiwowar/citation11k/analysis/stats.md

 (95% confidence interval: <code class="knitr inline">5</code>%
 to <code class="knitr inline">13</code>%), but the boost depended heavily on the year the dataset was made available.
 Datasets deposited very recently have so far received no (or few) additional citations, while those deposited in 2004-2005 showed a clear boost of about 30% (confidence intervals 15% to 48%).
 Older datasets also appeared to receive a citation boost, but the estimate is less precise because relatively little microarray data was collected or archived in the early 2000s.

-The citation boost reported here is smaller than that reported in the previous study by (Piwowar _et. al._ 2007), which estimated a citation boost of 69% for human cancer gene expression microarray studies published before 2003 (95% confidence intervals of 18 to 143%).
-Our attempt to replicate the (Piwowar _et. al._ 2007) study here suggests that aspects of both the data and analysis can help to explain the quantitatively different results.
+The citation boost reported here is smaller than that reported in the previous study by <code class="knitr inline">(<span class="showtooltip" title="Piwowar HA, Day RB and Fridsma DS (2007).
+Sharing detailed research data is associated with increased citation rate. _PLoS ONE_, *2*(3). http://dx.doi.org/10.1371/journal.pone.0000308."><a href="http://dx.doi.org/10.1371/journal.pone.0000308">Piwowar _et. al._ 2007</a></span> )</code>, which estimated a citation boost of 69% for human cancer gene expression microarray studies published before 2003 (95% confidence intervals of 18 to 143%).
+Our attempt to replicate the <code class="knitr inline">(<span class="showtooltip" title="Piwowar HA, Day RB and Fridsma DS (2007).
+Sharing detailed research data is associated with increased citation rate. _PLoS ONE_, *2*(3). http://dx.doi.org/10.1371/journal.pone.0000308."><a href="http://dx.doi.org/10.1371/journal.pone.0000308">Piwowar _et. al._ 2007</a></span> )</code> study here suggests that aspects of both the data and analysis can help to explain the quantitatively different results.
 It appears that clinically relevant datasets released early in the history of microarray analysis were particularly impactful.
 Importantly, however, the new analysis also suggested that the previous estimate was confounded by significant citation correlates, including the total number of authors and the citation history of the last author.
 This finding reinforces the importance of accounting for covariates through multivariate analysis and the need for large samples to support full analysis: the 69% estimate is probably too high, even for its high-impact sample.
 Nonetheless, a 10-30% citation boost may still be an effective motivator for data deposit, given that prestigious journals have been known advertise their impact factors to three decimal places [add http://occamstypewriter.org/scurry/2012/08/13/sick-of-impact-factors/  or http://dx.doi.org/10.1093/ije/dyl191].

 A paper with open data may be cited for reasons other than data reuse, and open data may be reused without citation of the original paper.
 Ideally, we would like to separate these two phenomena (data reuse and paper citation) and measure how often the former results in the latter.
 In our manual analysis of 138 citations to papers with open data, we observed that <code class="knitr inline">6</code>%
 (95% CI: <code class="knitr inline">3</code>%